belivejs/Kirby/README.md

 # Installation
 1. Download node.js for use to npm
-2. Add root folder into workspace of Visual Studio Code.
+2. Add repository and open Yejin branch folder into workspace of Visual Studio Code.
 3. Open terminal and install npm
    ```
    npm install